About the 3+D.P.T. Pathway

-- Received an acceptable recommendation from the undergraduate 3+DPT advisor and from the pre-PT liaison.
+- Received an acceptable recommendation from their academic advisor in the Biology Department.

 - Taken the Graduate Record Examination (GRE) and achieved the minimum acceptable scores.

 At the start of their fourth year, students in the 3+D.P.T. program begin their studies in the D.P.T. program.
-Two undergraduate-level courses, BI 447 Movement Systems Foundation II: Force and BI 478 Integrated Patient Management III: Acute Medical Conditions (pending approval), are taken in this fourth year and are only available to students in the 3+D.P.T. program.
-These courses are equivalent to PT662 and 6732 (pending approval) taken by the other D.P.T. students.
+Two undergraduate-level courses, BI 477 Movement Systems Foundation II: Force and BI 478 Integrated Patient Management II: Acute Medical Conditions, are taken in this fourth year and are only available to students in the 3+D.P.T. program.
+These courses are equivalent to PT662 and 672 taken by the other D.P.T. students.

 Applying to the D.P.T.
 Program